ekowyawson/portfolio-prep/README.md

 My **passion** lies in tinkering and solving complex problems, a pastime that seamlessly aligns with my successful IT career.
 I've built websites and web applications using various frameworks, with a focus on MERN.

-With a wealth of experience and a dedication to staying at the forefront of technological advancements, I am committed to delivering innovative solutions and driving success in the ever-evolving landscape of software development.
+With a wealth of experience and a dedication to staying at the forefront of technological advancements, I am committed to delivering innovative solutions and driving success in the ever-evolving landscape of softwarbete development.
 Let's transform challenges into opportunities together.

 ## Links To My Projects